4irmann/scalefreq-generator/README.md

 **INSTALLATION**

-Download the latest release (e.g. 1.0.1) as scalefreq_x_xx.jar here from Github
+Download the latest binary release as scalefreq_x_xx.jar (e.g. 1.0.1) here from Github

 A Java 1.7 Runtime Environment (JRE or JDK) or higher is required.
 The following platforms are supported: